xuqix/h2cppx/readme.md

     let g:h2cppx_python_path = '/usr/bin/python'

-and you can specify the cppfile name extension,default value is 'cpp':
+and you can specify the cppfile name extension like this:
+(default value is 'cpp')

     let g:h2cppx_postfix = 'cxx'

+five code-generate template file are provided by default,you can config it in '.vimrc' like this(template0-4,default is template1):

+    let g:h2cppx_template = 'template4'

+if needed,you can refer to the default template and write your own template files,and use absolute path config it :

+    let g:h2cppx_template = '/home/xxx/.../xxx'

 Finally,you can add a configuration file `.h2cppx_conf` in your project directory to help plugin search for cppfile,otherwise the plugin will find